elektronstudio/elektro/README.md

 - Use Prettier on save
 - Regular PR-driven workflow.
 - Use "Squash and merge" for PR merging
-- For experiments create draft PRs
+- For experiments, create draft PRs
 - Use semantic commit messages with following prefixes: `feat:` for a feature, `bug:` for bugfixes and `chore:` for infrastructure changes.